playframework/play-webgoat/README.md

 This `fortify` branch of the repository configures sbt to translate the code for scanning by Fortify SCA.

-The list of vulnerabilites Fortify finds is in [[vulnerabilities.txt]].
+The list of vulnerabilites Fortify finds is in [vulnerabilities.txt](https://github.com/playframework/play-webgoat/blob/fortify/vulnerabilities.txt).

 For more information on Fortify SCA, see [https://software.microfocus.com/en-us/products/static-code-analysis-sast/overview](https://software.microfocus.com/en-us/products/static-code-analysis-sast/overview).